yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_redactors.md

 ## Enable redaction for an API Gateway

-To enable redaction for a gateway instance, perform the following steps:
+To enable redaction for an API Gateway instance, perform the following steps:

 1. Copy the sample redaction configuration file from the following directory:

    ```
    apigateway/samples/redaction/sample_redaction.xml
    ```
 2. Copy to the following directory:

    ```
    apigateway/groups/GROUP/INSTANCE/conf/redaction.xml
    ```
 3. Ensure that redaction is enabled in `redaction.xml` as follows:

    ```